clirdlf/dlie_knowledge_graph/docs/_posts/2025-07-03-07_training_model.md

 ---
 title: "Training Our Own Ecological Language Model"
+slug:    Turning annotations into a smarter, ecology-specific NER system.
 layout: post
 ---

-# 🧪 Training Our Own Ecological Language Model
+# Training Our Own Ecological Language Model

 We’ve built a working NLP pipeline that tags organizations, locations, and ecological concepts from multilingual reports.
 We’ve even used Doccano to correct and improve those tags.